Sergej Barbarez

-Sergej Barbarez (born 17 September 1971) is a Bosnian former professional footballer who played as a forward.
-Barbarez played for several clubs in the German Bundesliga and the Bosnia and Herzegovina national team.
-He is considered one of the all-time great players of Hamburger SV where he scored 65 goals in 174 Bundesliga games.
-Mainly used as a second striker, he also played as an attacking midfielder or left winger.

-In the 2000–01 Bundesliga season while playing for Hamburger SV, Barbarez was joint top scorer with 22 goals with Ebbe Sand of Schalke 04 at the end of the season.
+A forward, Barbarez played for several clubs in the German Bundesliga.
+He is considered one of the all-time greatest players of Hamburger SV where he scored 65 goals in 174 Bundesliga games.
+Mainly used as a second striker, Barbarez also played as an attacking midfielder or left winger.
+In the 2000–01 Bundesliga season while playing for Hamburger SV, he was joint top scorer with 22 goals with Ebbe Sand of Schalke 04 at the end of the season.

+Barbarez made his senior international debut for the Bosnia and Herzegovina national team in 1998, earning 47 caps and scoring 17 goals until 2006.
+He was the captain of the national team between 2004 and 2006.

 Early life

-Barbarez was born in Mostar, SR Bosnia and Herzegovina, SFR Yugoslavia, present-day Bosnia and Herzegovina to a Bosnian Serb father and a half-Croat and half-Bosniak mother.
+Barbarez was born in Mostar, SR Bosnia and Herzegovina, Yugoslavia, present-day Bosnia and Herzegovina to a Bosnian Serb father and a half-Bosnian Croat and half-Bosniak mother.

-As a young child, he was actually not very interested in football but in basketball and athletics.
-However, at the age of eleven, Barbarez started playing football though mostly for fun with friends after school.